Return to UCSF Voicemail service page

 What are voice commands?

-- Using your touch-tone phone, you can access the UCSF Voicemail system by dialing 66000 or 476-6000 to retrieve voicemail and your calendar.
-Voice command access is enabled in the Communication Assistant web portal; you can access the web portal by copying "voicemail.ucsf.edu/ciscopca/home.do" to your clipboard, then pasting it into your web browser.
+- Using a touch-tone phone, you can access the Cisco Unity Connection voicemail system by dialing 66000 on a Cisco phone or 415-476-6000 on a non-Cisco phone to retrieve voicemail and your calendar.
+Voice command access is enabled in the Personal Communications Assistant (PCA) web portal.
+Click here to access the portal.
+If you have issues, copy and paste this URL https://voicemail.ucsf.edu/ into your browser.

 - Voice command allows you to complete the following tasks: